30hours/blah2/README.md

 # blah2

+This is fork of blah2, modified to run on a Raspberry Pi 5.

 A real-time radar which can support various SDR platforms.
 See a live instance at [http://radar4.30hours.dev](http://radar4.30hours.dev).

 ![blah2 example display](./example.png "blah2")